Nez Perce Treaty Council of 1855

 held near Fort Walla Walla

 Lawyer ("head chief" as designated by Rev. Spalding and Gov. Stevens), Looking Glass ("chief"), and Timothy (headman of Alpowai Band), among 48 Nez Perce signers of the Treaty of 1855, negotiated by the 37-year-old Washington Territorial Governor, Isaac Stevens.
+For other biographies of Nez Perce leaders.
 It was Looking Glass, who arrived late, at the head of twenty warriors and entered the treaty grounds, stating, "My people, what have you done?
 While I was gone, you have sold my country.
 I have come home, and there is not left me a place on which to pitch my lodge.
 Go home to your lodges.
 I will talk to you."
 He eventually signed the treaty.

 First of four signature pages of the hand-written, 17-page treaty.
 To view map.